BitaoQiu/sncRNA_modules/cell_type_annotation/README.md

 similar result, the former is dependent on *the quality of marker genes*, whereas the latter is dependent on *the quality of reference snRNAeq data*.

+### Note:

+1. The choice of scale (*scale.data*) or not (*data*) in *cell\_annotation\_ref\_based* can be important.
+If (1) there are lots of diversity among neurons (different regions) in your data set and (2) your markers are extracted from a single brain region (e.g., the arcuate–median eminence complex (Arc-ME)), scaling the data will introduce negative values for some of the neuron marker genes outside of the Arc-ME.
+If you expect your sncRNA data has a similar composition as the reference data set, using scale-data should be better because it will take between-cell-type variaion into consideration (see (b)).

+2. The choice of marker genes can also be important: Some of the neuron marker genes can have a higher expression level in Ependymal cells than Ependymal cell marker genes.
+If we only choose 10 genes, these Ependymal cells will be annotated as neurons.

+3. In the future, we should also take the within-cell-type expression ranking into consideration (if within-cell gene expression levels are comparable).
+That will be exp<sub>neuron\_marker,neurons</sub>: exp<sub>background\_genes, neurons</sub> &gt;&gt;
+    exp<sub>neuron\_marker,other\_cells</sub>:
+    exp<sub>background\_genes, other\_cells</sub>.